LucasMiasiro/AHRS/README.md

-- INS for attitude, velocity and position estimation
+- INS-GNSS integrated system for embedded attitude, velocity and position estimation